The Level Index

 What is a good repeat purchase rate for ecommerce?

-Median is around 27% within 12 months (Klaviyo 2024).
-Food & beverage runs 30–35%, health & beauty 25–30%, apparel 20–25%, home goods 15–20%.
-Every 5-point increase in repeat rate drops effective CAC by ~15% because returning customers cost 5–7× less to acquire.
-If your repeat rate is below 20%, your business model depends entirely on new customer acquisition — which is fragile.
+Klaviyo's published guidance is 20-30% within 12 months.
+Level's operator data across categories shows food & beverage brands running higher (30-35%, consumable reorder cycles) and home goods lower (15-20%, long replacement cycles), with apparel and health & beauty in between.
+Every 5-point increase in repeat rate meaningfully lowers effective CAC, because returning customers cost far less to acquire than new ones.
+If your repeat rate is below 20%, your business model depends almost entirely on new customer acquisition, which is fragile.

 How much should I spend on shipping as a percentage of revenue?

-Median is 8–12% of revenue; top quartile runs below 6%.
-The biggest lever is free-shipping threshold optimization — set the threshold 15–20% above your current AOV to increase cart size while controlling costs.
+Median is 8-12% of revenue; top quartile runs below 6%.
+The biggest lever is free-shipping threshold optimization, set the threshold 15-20% above your current AOV to increase cart size while controlling costs.
 Brands over 14% shipping cost are usually eating margin on low-AOV orders.
 Consider charging for standard shipping and offering free shipping only above a threshold that preserves margin.

 How concentrated should my channel mix be?